flame Compare Deals and save hundreds of pounds Sim Only Deals Phone Deals

 The main unique perk to EE is its Inclusive Extras, which we’ve detailed above as they’re a core part of many of the network’s plans.

-In short though they let you choose between one and three benefits that you can access at no extra cost for the duration of your contract, with the selection including the following:
+In short though they let you choose a benefit that you can access at no extra cost for the duration of your contract, with the selection including the following:

 EE also offers ‘Stay Connected’, a service which means that if you run out of data you can still keep using it, just at a much lower speed of 0.5Mbps.
 Your speed will return to normal when your allowances reset, or if you buy a data add-on.
 This is a perk of most plans on the network.